Music consumer survey Q1 2021 YouTube extends its reach

 The 20,000 Foot View: The data in this report is taken from MIDiA’s 2021 consumer survey.
 The full data from this survey and all the preceding quarterly surveys are available, along with data visualisation tools and dynamic segmentation, on MIDiA Fuse.
 The countries covered in this report are US, Canada, Australia, UK, Germany, France, Sweden, Brazil, South Korea.

-- YouTube music penetration is broadly consistent across most markets but is lowest where Spotify penetration is higher and vice versa of consumers listen to podcasts every week but just half of those listen daily, compared to of weekly music streaming users that listen daily of audiobook listeners are weekly radio listeners and are weekly streaming users
+- YouTube music is broadly consistent across most but is lowest where Spotify is higher and vice versa of consumers listen to podcasts every week but just half of those listen daily, compared to of weekly music streaming users that listen daily of audiobook listeners are weekly radio listeners and are weekly streaming users

 Companies and brands mentioned in this report: Amazon Echo, Amazon Music Unlimited, Amazon Prime Music, Audiomack, Deezer, Genie, MelON, Mixcloud, Netflix, Shazam, Sonos, Soundcloud, Spotify, Trebel, TikTok, YouTube